-While working in the MJG, Mr. Bohling has assisted with several undergraduate classes taught by Dr. Lundin, including Welding Metallurgy, Materials Processing, and the two-semester MSE senior course sequence Materials Selection in Design (required for obtaining a minor in MSE) and Materials Selection (the MSE Capstone course).
-Mr. Bohling’s duties have included course organization and planning, proctoring and grading exams and reports, setting up laboratory sessions, and assisting the students with their group projects in areas including the planning of experiments, sample preparation, and microstructure analysis.
+During his time with the MJG, Mr. Bohling has worked as a teaching assistant in several undergraduate classes taught by Dr. Lundin, including Welding Metallurgy, Materials Processing, and the two-semester MSE senior course sequence, Materials Selection in Design (required for obtaining a minor in MSE) and Materials Selection (the MSE Capstone course).
+Mr. Bohling’s duties have included course organization and planning, proctoring and grading exams and reports, setting up laboratory sessions, and assisting the students with planning of experiments, sample preparation, and microstructure analysis for their group projects.
 In 2013, he received the MSE Departmental Student Award for Excellence in Service in recognition of his efforts.